-Ixora (pronounced ix-OR-a) is a shrubby evergreen with glossy-green, opposite leaves.
+Ixora (pronounced ix-OR-a) is an evergreen flowering shrub with glossy-green, opposite leaves.
 As you might expect from its use as hedge material, it is amenable to being cut back severely or shaped whenever necessary.

 Established plants usually produce three flower crops a year.
 But, with Ixora hedge flowers being so long-lasting, and such a short resting period, plants bloom almost constantly, and they start flowering when small.

 The blooms are extremely showy, having long, slender-tubed corollas with four (sometimes five) wide-spread lobes, and borne in full heads.

 These acid-loving plants prefer acidic soil over alkaline soil.
 Conduct a soil test to make sure the plants get the right kind of soil to thrive onto.

 Ixora dwarfs need good water and regular liquid feedings when actively growing.

 Mine hasn’t seemed particular about the temperature, although 65° to 70° degrees Fahrenheit is suggested for them.